Which of the Following Is an Objective Measure of Performance?

 Comparing Objective vs. Subjective Measures

 Subjective measures, such as “leadership potential” or “creativity,” rely on personal judgment and can vary widely between evaluators.
-Worth adding: while they provide context, they lack the consistency needed for fair comparisons.
+Think about it: while they provide context, they lack the consistency needed for fair comparisons.
 Objective measures, on the other hand, offer:

 - Consistency: Uniform standards applied across the board.

-As an example, a manager evaluating two employees might subjectively favor one for “initiative,” but an objective measure like “number of process improvements implemented” provides concrete evidence of contribution That's the part that actually makes a difference..
+Take this: a manager evaluating two employees might subjectively favor one for “initiative,” but an objective measure like “number of process improvements implemented” provides concrete evidence of contribution Which is the point..

 Applications Across Industries